SlumBank.com

 Why crypto will bank the poor

-Because while some complain about overcooked networks or the inability to scale, when your alternatives are so paltry, the outlook will be completely different.
+Because while some complain about overcooked networks or the inability to scale, when your alternatives are paltry, the outlook will be completely different.

 And not just in lack of physical access to traditional banking services.
-We’re talking super strict daily limits on withdrawal, routinely frozen accounts, bans on conversion out of the local currency to escape hyperinflation that makes the US dollar look like a premium .com domain.
+We’re talking super strict daily limits on withdrawal, routinely frozen accounts, bans on conversion out of the local currency to escape hyperinflation that makes the US dollar look like a premium .COM domain.

 Acording to the numbers, large swaths of the ‘unbanked’ demographic are simply skipping ahead to crypto.